Installing Software Using the Boot Helper

-Note Back up your current system configuration files before you install new software.
+Note Back up current system configuration files before you install new software.

 Starting from the module EXEC mode:

-1. From the install menu, choose the first choice, Install software.
+1. From the install menu, select the first choice, Install software.

-2. Enter the package name, FTP/SFTP server address, username, and password.
+2. Enter the package name, FTP server address, username, and password.

-3. To begin the initial configuration in the post-installation configuration menu, enter y.
+3. Enter y to begin the initial configuration in the post-installation configuration menu.

-4. Enter y to restore the configuration saved on the local disk drive, or enter n to use your backup to restore your configuration.
+4. Enter y to restore the configuration saved in flash memory, or enter n to use your backup to restore your configuration.

-Step 1 From the install menu, choose the first choice, Install software:
+Step 1 From the install menu, select the first choice, Install software: